Things To Do in Montana

 Madison River –

-unusually low flow for the upper river at this time of year and a great chance for wade fisherman to
+upper river at this time of year and a great chance for wade fisherman to get to areas not normally

-the best results with dry fly fishing happening as the water warms from morning lows.
-Pat’s rubber
+accessible on foot.
+Nymphs are giving the best results with dry fly fishing happening as the water

-legs or a stonefly nymph with a trailing zebra midge or pheasant tail are good starting points.
-PMD’s,
+warms from morning lows.
+Pat’s rubber legs or a stonefly nymph with a trailing zebra midge or

-yellow sallies, lots of caddis and golden stone flies all have the fish looking up from late morning to
+stone flies all have the fish looking up from late morning to early afternoon.

 Missouri River –

-The Missouri river flow is regulated and is currently at 3510 with water temperatures between 57 and
+The Missouri river flow is regulated and is currently at 3730 with water temperatures between 60 and

-PMD nymph with a trailing midge or small perdigon.
+rising try a split back PMD nymph with a trailing midge or small perdigon.

 Ruby River –